google/starthinker/tutorials/deploy_package.md

 ```
 st_auth -h
 ```

-## Run A Helper

-There are several [command line helpers](helpers.md) packaged in StarThinker, simply PIP install it and use the comands.

 ## Use A Function
 If all you need is one of the [utilities](../starthinker/util/) to build your own data pipe this is the smallest footprint.